All Episodes

 But actually, they didn't emphasize on that part.

-Instead, they fabricate the case.
+Instead, they fabricated the case.

-They said, I organized something which doesn't exist.
+They said I organized something which doesn't exist.

 So they can take your life with this kind of crime.